CM4all/myproxy/doc/index.rst

 * :samp:`cgroup`: The control group path of the client process as noted in :file:`/proc/self/cgroup`, e.g. :file:`/user.slice/user-1000.slice/session-42.scope`

+* :samp:`server_version`: The server version string.
+In ``on_connect``, this attribute may be modified to announce a different version to the client.
+After a connection to the real server has been established, this attribute contains the version announced by that server.

 * :samp:`notes`: a table where the Lua script can add arbitrary entries